K8TIY/Onizuka/README.markdown

 full localization.
 (In an ideal world maybe you would always do full localizations for every supported language, but if you write free software maybe you have to rely on translations trickling in from generous donors.
-Or maybe you're like me, and you sometimes put together an en_GB localization that just lists the dozen or so differences between American and British spellings.
+Or maybe you're like me, and you sometimes put together an en-GB localization that just lists the dozen or so differences between American and British spellings.
 With Onizuka you can do that.
 I use that technique in my IPA Palette software ["velarised" vs "velarized"] and have had no complaints about it from anyone.)